esthy07/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 10-love_exponent_breath display the resultof BREATH to the power love
+File 11-binary_to_decimal converts a number from base 2 to base 10